 There are times where no amount of landscaping and roofing will save you from liquid water problems.
 Plumbing issues, sewer backups, torrential rains – these things can all cause water problems, sometimes including penetration of the building envelope.
 Install a drainage system to help prevent basement flooding, including a sump pump and backwater valve.

 The techniques used for managing condensation are quite different than those used for liquid water control.
 To understand condensation management, it’s useful to understand the mechanisms by which condensation occurs.
-In short, air has water in it, but the cooler the air is, the less water it can contain.
+In short, air has water in it, but the cooler the air is, the less water it can hold.
 When warm, humid air touches a cold surface or begins to cool down because of its surroundings, the moisture in that air turns to water on the surface.
 This is condensation.

 When areas of your building envelope are colder than the outside air, condensation can begin to cause moisture problems, typically from the inside out.
 The best way of resolving this issue is to make sure warm, moist, indoor air cannot make it’s way into wall cavities.
 Insulation is one thing, but most types of insulation can’t stop the movement of indoor air into building envelopes.
 For this you need something called a “vapour barrier” or “vapour retarder”.
 Most commonly this is clear plastic installed in a continuous way on the warm side of the insulation in walls and ceilings.
 The only kind of insulation that can function properly without an additional vapour barrier is closed-cell foam – either spray or sheet versions.